paulober/MicroPico/README.md

 - Auto-completion and docs
 - Console integration for communication with MicroPython REPL on the pico (w) board
 - Running/Transferring files to/from your board
-- Built-in FTP-Server for transferring files to and from the pico.
+- Built-in remote FileSystem provider (coming soon)

 ![Terminal](images/autocomplete.gif)